zuston/lizi/README.md

 - [x] Support github page
 - [ ] Support github issue as blog content
 - [ ] Support producing artifact by github workflow action
+- [ ] Provide the github-action to trigger the github-page deploy